 - Host an industry-specific meetup group, like Phil Buckley’s in North Carolina.

 - Get involved with your local community by doing service projects.
-Like this or this or this or this.

 - Find a venue where you can speak and add value to the community, like V9’s own Natalie Henley did at SES Denver.